 Commissions

 Your first step is to collect some photographic reference material of your pet.
 The more shots you have, the easier it is for me to get a sense of the character of the animal.
 We can then discuss the best pose and background setting to choose.
-The better the quality of the photograph, the better the end result and fewer grey hairs for me!
-Here are my top tips for taking a good reference photo:
+The better the quality of the photograph, the better the final result and fewer grey hairs for me!

 • Use a good quality camera or smartphone.